-The Board of Directors held six Board meetings in 1998.
-The average attendance during 1998 at all meetings of the Board and at all Board committee meetings was 97 percent.
+The Board of Directors held six Board meetings in 1999.
+The average attendance during 1999 at all meetings of the Board and at all Board committee meetings was 99 percent.

 AUDIT & FINANCE--Assists the Board in overseeing financial reporting, corporate risk management, and corporate control.
 The Committee recommends for Board appointment the independent accounting firm that audits the Company's financial statements, and considers the scope and results of audit services provided by the independent auditors and the Company's internal auditors.
-The Committee discusses accounting and reporting matters and other conditions affecting the Company's operations with management and legal counsel, and reviews financial and operating reports.
-The Committee also assists the Board in ensuring that strategies, budgets, forecasts, and financial plans and processes are in place to meet corporate goals and objectives.
-The Committee reviews management's recommendations on dividend policy, financing activities, capital investment, allocation of capital to the various business units, and cash management.
+The Committee discusses accounting and reporting matters and other conditions affecting the Company's operations with management, independent auditors and legal counsel, and reviews financial operating reports.
+Based upon the Committee's review and discussions with management and independent auditors, it recommends that the financial statements be included in the annual report on Form 10-K. The Committee also assists the

+Board in ensuring that strategies, budgets, forecasts, and financial plans and processes are in place to meet corporate goals and objectives.
+The Committee reviews recommendations from management on dividend policy, financing activities, capital investment, allocation of capital to the various business units, and cash management.
 Only outside directors sit on the Committee.
-The Committee consists of directors Jewell, Meyer, Schmidt, and Taylor--Chairman.
-Five meetings were held in 1998.
+The Committee consists of directors Jewell, Knight, Meyer, Schmidt, and Taylor--Chairman.
+Five meetings were held in 1999.

 CORPORATE GOVERNANCE--Advises the Board on corporate governance matters.
 Such matters include recommending guidelines for the role, composition, and size of the Board, as well as evaluating Board effectiveness and organizational structure.
 The Committee also develops Board membership criteria and reviews potential director candidates.
 Recommendations for director nominees are presented to the full Board for approval.
 Director nominations by shareholders may be submitted in accordance with the procedure set forth below.
 The Committee consists of directors Clack, Matthews, Stanley, Taylor, and Meyer--Chairman.
-Five meetings were held in 1998.
+Four meetings were held in 1999.

 COMPENSATION & ORGANIZATION--Considers and approves compensation and benefits of executive officers of the Company and its affiliates.
 The Committee is also responsible for ensuring that the appropriate objectives and safeguards are in place to protect the investments in the Employee Retirement Plan and the Employee Investment and Stock Ownership Plan.
 The Committee also keeps itself apprised of employee benefit plans overall.
 The Committee also reviews management's proposals with respect to organizational structure and executive personnel and makes recommendations to the full Board, as appropriate.
-In addition, the Committee ensures that succession plans are in place for the Chief Executive Officer as well as other executive officers and other key positions.
+In addition, the Committee ensures that succession plans are in place for the Chief Executive Officer, as well as other executive officers and other key positions.
 Only outside directors sit on the Committee.
 The Committee consists of directors Kelly, Stanley, Zaloudek, and Clack--Chairman.
-Four meetings were held in 1998.
+Four meetings were held in 1999.

 ENVIRONMENTAL & SAFETY--Assists the Board in monitoring and overseeing the Company's environmental compliance and performance and provides policy guidance to executive management on environmental issues.
 The Committee also monitors corporate performance and activities related to employee safety.
 The Committee consists of directors Clack and Stanley--Chairman, an executive officer, and senior management employees of the Company.
-Three meetings were held in 1998.
+Five meetings were held in 1999.

 EXECUTIVE--Has and may exercise, when the Board is not in session, all the powers of said Board which may be lawfully delegated, subject to such limitations as may be provided in the Bylaws or by resolutions of the Board.
 Generally, such action would only be taken to expedite Board authorization for certain corporate business matters when it is not timely or practical for the entire Board to meet.
 The Committee consists of directors Clack, Meyer, Stanley, Taylor, and Matthews--Chairman.
-No meetings were held in 1998.
+No meetings were held in 1999.